 Brine For Turkey FAQs

-I bet you will guess this answer!
-The same way you brine a whole turkey!
-If you are only using a small amount, you can cut the recipe in half.
+If you are only using a few turkey parts or just a bone-in breast, you can cut the recipe in half.
 You can also use this to brine a whole chicken, pork chops and get this- you can even brine shrimp!

 Also check out my holiday turkey breast recipes: